 Have you been enjoying dessert a little too much recently?
 Get back on track but still satisfy your sweet tooth with this very tasty protein smoothie.
 Made with just five ingredients, including protein powder and those nutrient-rich chia seeds, you’ll be rewarded with a boost of energy, perfect for a pre-workout snack — or an after-dinner treat.

 Get the flavor of a banana split sans ice cream with this banana protein drink.
-With just five ingredients, including fruity pineapple, you’ll feel like you’re in the tropics while getting your fill of protein.
+With just five ingredients, including strawberries, you’ll get your healthy fruit intake along with your fill of protein.

 If you’re still not on the benefit-loaded kale bandwagon (seriously, what are you waiting for?), this protein-packed shake recipe might help change your mind.
 Adding the leafy green to your shake means a dose of vitamins in each sip, while using a chocolate-flavored protein powder helps this feel more like a dessert than a healthy drink.

 If you use peanut butter, opt for a brand that has just one or two ingredients, or swap it out for almond butter instead.
 If you want to keep the shake vegan, try brown rice protein powder.

 Among these many delicious protein shake recipes, this is a great one to start your day.
 It uses no protein powder, instead relying on milk, Greek yogurt, almond butter and flaxseeds to power you through.
 Adding unsweetened cocoa powder lends extra flavor without added sugar.
 The kiddos will love this one, too!